joost-morsink/FF-admin-module/doc/arch/process.md

 The `Exit` step allocates money in the right proportions to all the charities that have been selected by the original donations, taking into account redistribution of amounts due to donation themes.
 If there are enough liquid assets in the investment option, the total amount of calculated money can be transferred.
+These liquid assets may include 'loaned' money from donations that haven't been entered yet into the fund, but are eligible to enter.
 If there aren't, an exit amount is specified on which the calculation can be based.

 ### Transfer money to charities and administer results